nickbaldwin-monster/adinfo/readme.md

  - link for company field in table (desired links yet to be added)
  - removed seoJobID from display
  - removed 'test' functions (toolbar button, settings button, + button)
+ - added scrollbars to panels

 tbd
- - update default settings
- - resize width?
- - persist settings
- - integrate JSD widget
- - if any location field undefined, remove it
- - tooltip for other cell values?
- - Horizontal scrollbar
+- fix now id and webadmin link
+- apply xcode 'aggregated' for jobs pt 3 in eu
 - add link to job detail
 - add link to search using job id
 - add link to webadmin using now id
- - remove checkbox on items in table?
- - default settings:
+- update default settings:
     - xCode
     - templateID
     - jobId
     - $Price
     - adProvider
     - Title
     - company
     - location
     - Date
     - Recency
     - nowID
+- persist settings
+- integrate JSD widget
+- if any location field undefined, remove it
+- tooltip for other cell values?
+- remove checkbox on items in table?
+- resize width?